The Goose, the Telescope and the Electrical Machine - 8 forgotten constellations that didn't catch on

 Turdus Solitarius in Johann Elert Bode's Uranographia

-Introduced in 1776 by French astronomer Pierre-Charles Le Monnier as Solitaire, this tiny constellation was located at the end of Hydra’s tail.
+Introduced in 1776 by French astronomer Pierre-Charles Le Monnier as Solitaire, this tiny constellation was located at the end of Hydra’s tail (the constellation whose brightest star is Alphard).
 The constellation subsequently underwent several name changes, including the Mocking Bird and the Owl.
 The latter, pictured below, featured in American astronomer Elijah Burritt’s Atlas to the Geography of the Heavens published in 1835.

 Harpa Georgii /George’s Harp